 - Number of Rooms: 9

 - Walking distance from: Downtown Santa Cruz, the Boardwalk, Wharf and Cowell Beach

 - X-Factor: Could there be a more convenient locale for enjoying Santa Cruz’s scenic waterfront and buzzing Downtown hub?

 West Cliff Inn

 This magnificent Italianate – once one of the numerous mansions built on the waterfront bluff known as Millionaires’ Row – now stands blissfully alone surrounded only by graceful gardens.
-Interiors of the West Cliff Inn are upscale but relaxed with a breezy, coastal elegance.
+Interiors are upscale but relaxed with a breezy, coastal elegance.
 Guests enjoy a full breakfast, afternoon wine & hors d’oeuvres, and bicycles to explore breathtaking West Cliff Drive.